 The strategic partnership includes the development of existing offshore wind licence interests on the US East Coast and to jointly pursue further opportunities for offshore wind in the US.

-Dev Sanyal, executive vice president of bp gas and low carbon energy
+Dev Sanyal, executive vice president of bp gas and low energy